DavidVeloso/Hapi-Api-Boilerplate/README.md

 Forgot password and e-mail change implementation use 'nodemailer' (sends an email with a action link with a unique token).

+For send emails using nodemailer in the development environment, we recommend [Mailtrap.io](https://mailtrap.io) that provides a full SMTP configuration.
+You can also use [nodemailer gmail](https://nodemailer.com/usage/using-gmail/) to send emails using your Gmail account.

 All the environment variables are managed using 'dotenv'.

 ## Technology